 1. Luggage

 Start with lightweight luggage.
-Whether you use backpacks, totes, or softcover and hardcover suitcases, find gear that are sturdy but less weight to begin with.
+Whether you use backpacks, totes, or softcover and hardcover suitcases, find gear that is sturdy but weighs less to begin with.
 No need to add unnecessary weight that you have to lug around later.

 Use a smaller bag to reduce the temptation.
 You will fill whatever size bag you have.
 Another option is to pack in a smaller bag first to plan out what you really need and then move those necessities to a bigger bag for travel.
 This will give you extra space for souvenirs.